 Michael G. Moore brought his graduate students to arrange the American Center's ICDE preconference workshop on research in distance education.
 Phil Pinder, Christopher Clark, Toni Garcia, and myself in the Caribbean resort town of Macuto on Venezuela's north coast.
 Where we met fifty researchers from six continents.
-Börje Holmberg, Dan Coldeway, Liz Burge, Fabio Chacon.
-Wow.
+Börje Holmberg, Dan Coldeway, Liz Burge, Fabio Chacon, Tony Bates.
+Alan Tait who was editor of Open Learning in the UK and Ian Mitchell who was editor of Distance Education in Australia.